-The editors of Social Text did not detect that Sokal’s article was a hoax, and they published it in the journal’s Spring/Summer 1996 issue. in which he explained that his Social Text article had been “liberally salted with nonsense,” and in his opinion was accepted only because “(a) it sounded good and (b) it flattered the editors’ ideological preconceptions.”
+The editors of Social Text did not detect that Sokal’s article was a hoax, and they published it in the journal’s Spring/Summer 1996 issue.1 The hoax was revealed by Sokal himself in an article for another journal, Lingua Franca,2 in which he explained that his Social Text article had been “liberally salted with nonsense,” and in his opinion was accepted only because “(a) it sounded good and (b) it flattered the editors’ ideological preconceptions.”
 Newspapers and newsmagazines throughout the US and Britain carried the story, and Sokal’s hoax appeared likely to join the small company of legendary academic hoaxes, along with the pseudofossils of Piltdown man planted by Charles Dawson and the pseudo-Celtic epic Ossian written by James Macpherson.
 The difference is that Sokal’s hoax served a public purpose, to attract attention to what Sokal saw as a decline of standards of rigor in the academic community, and for that reason it was disclosed immediately by the author himself.

 Entertaining as this episode was, I could not immediately judge from press reports what it proved.
 Suppose that, with tongue in cheek, an economist working for a labor union submitted an article to The National Review, giving what the author thought were false economic arguments against an increase in the statutory minimum wage.
 What would it prove if the article were accepted for publication?
 The economic arguments might still be cogent, even though the author did not believe in them.